COVID-19 Saliva Testing

 - The employee will be instructed to not to be at work even if feeling fine.
 Employees must follow all directives to isolate, including adhering to HR guidance for returning to work.

-- The employee should not break quarantine or isolation for testing, or go to on-campus testing site if they have symptoms.
+- The employee should not break quarantine or isolation for testing, or go to the on-campus testing site if they have symptoms.

 Contact your direct supervisor and/or Human Resources if you believe an employee is not following COVID-19 protocols.

 If a student is experiencing COVID-19 symptoms, they should stay home and contact Health Services and/or their primary health-care provider.
-Symptomatic and/or exposed students should not visit the saliva testing site and instead work with Health Service regarding the need for testing.
+Symptomatic and/or exposed students should not visit the saliva testing site and instead work with Health Services regarding the need for testing.